dasarpai/old.dasarpai.github.io/_pmblog/2018-09-04-agile-project-management-for-hr-professionals.md

 - HR professionals who are looking for Agile HR practices.
 - HR professionals who are trying to understand why delivery functions don’t consider them as a friendly function.

-## Closing the Gap between Delivery &amp; HR Function
+## Closing the Gap between Delivery & HR Function

 I personally feel rather than doing the duties which HR professionals learn in Business School, they need to work closely with the Delivery function.
 To make any relation or transaction successful we need to define who is give what in the relation.
 One who gives services is a vendor, another who has consideration is a client.
 HR can contribute more to the organization in the agile environment if they align their work keeping these two points in mind.